 Rising crude oil prices mean higher gasoline prices at the pump.
 This causes more people to buy EVs and charging them puts pressure on the electrical grid.
 Utilities must make investments to improve the grid, resulting in customers paying more for electricity.

 Let’s compare the costs to power or fuel our vehicles.
-First, we’ll look at a gasoline vehicle that averages a combined city/ highway thirty miles to the gallon.
-Assume three dollars a gallon for gas at the pump.
-Some quick math and we arrive at ten cents per mile in gasoline cost to propel this vehicle down the road.
+First, we’ll look at a gasoline vehicle that averages a combined city/ highway thirty (30) miles to the gallon.
+Assume four dollars a gallon for gas at the pump.
+Some quick math and we arrive at over thirteen cents per mile in gasoline cost to propel this vehicle down the road.

-Now invest in a well-situated solar system for two dollars per kW, after tax credits, and this will generate electricity over the system’s 25 to 30+ year life at four cents per kWh.
+Now invest in a well-situated solar system for two dollars per kW, after tax credits, and this will generate electricity over the system’s warranted and guaranteed 30 year life at four cents per kWh.
 We’ll assume excess solar power sold to the utility during the day and purchased back by the consumer during off-peak hours is priced the same.
 So, viola, one cent per mile in solar electric cost to power the same Tesla Model 3.